"The best way to predict the future is to invent it." - Alan Kay

 Many of our assignments are team based.
 The majority of our courses involve industry.
-All of our courses are at the digital cutting-edge.
+All of our courses are at the digital cutting edge.

 Second and third years

-In the second and third years of the program, students form teams to work in large Ateliers (collective studios) with specific themes.
-Each atelier runs for two or three semesters, can include individual and group work and is typically delivered by several instructors.
+In the second and third years of the program, students form teams to work in large ateliers (collective studios) with specific themes.
+Each atelier runs for two or three semesters, can include individual and group work, and is typically delivered by several instructors.
 The atelier themes vary each year.
-Previous themes included “Games Design and Enterprise” – with a field trip to New York City – and “The Future of Storytelling and 3D Open Worlds."
+Previous themes have included “Games Design and Enterprise” – with a field trip to New York City – and “The Future of Storytelling and 3D Open Worlds."
 Students also take courses that complement the theme of the atelier, ranging from skills-based classes in software, smart phone app development and game design, through to new digital art forms, social media trend forecasting, computer science history classes and digital business.